eyeC-Beyond-Defense-Absolute-Visibility/Sentinel-Trace/README.md

 ### Operating Systems
 - v1.0: Kali Linux & Debian Linux
 - v2.0: Kali Linux, Debian Linux & Metasploitable3

+## 🧠 Detection Philosophy: "Reasoning-First"
+We move away from noisy, signal-only alerts to focus on **explainable security**:
+- ✅ **Context over Isolation:** A shell is not a threat; a shell spawned by `nginx` is.
+- ✅ **Kernel-Level Truth:** Using eBPF for tamper-proof telemetry.
+- ✅ **Zero Instrumentation:** Security visibility with zero impact on application code.
+- ✅ **Evidence-Based:** Every alert must be backed by a clear parent/child process lineage.

 ---

 ## 🏗️ Architecture & Integration